-- RYBREVANT (amivantamab-vmjw) is a low fucose, fully human IgG1-based bispecific antibody with immune cell-directing activity that targets EGFR mutations and MET mutations and amplifications in NSCLC.1 Amivantamab for SC administration is an investigational coformulation with rHuPH20.2
+- RYBREVANT (amivantamab-vmjw) is a low fucose, fully human IgG1-based bispecific antibody with immune cell-directing activity that targets EGFR mutations and MET mutations and amplifications in NSCLC.1

 - LAZCLUZE (lazertinib) is a third-generation EGFR tyrosine kinase inhibitor.3

-PALOMA-2 Study
+PALOMA-2 study

 -